mwgabby-li/Mab/ReadMe.md

 ### Two-Pass Compilation

-Rather than support forward declarations, Mab scans the entire AST up-front and collects all functions before proceeding.
+Rather than support forward declarations, Mab scans the entire AST up-front and collects all top-level functions before proceeding, and sets them as global.

 This is a slightly different approach to fulfilling the goals of the forward declaration exercise, as it also allows for indirect recursion.